leemthai/sniper/docs/zones/key zones.md

 We need to test this as well....
         price_recalc_threshold_pct: 0.01,

+# Why have low wick and high wick zones largely disappeared?
+No idea.
+Maybe just the new pair collection?
+Nah
+OR they just tend to disappear as you reduce PH?

+# Can we now delete min_lookback_days from anaylsis?
+Piece of shit.

 # Info: New repo is called 'sniper'
 Easy enough to rename if needed